 ECON 211: Principles of Microeconomics (required) 4

 ACCT 203: Principles of Accounting (required) 4

 BUSN 223: Commercial Law (required) 4

-BUSN 321W: Principles of Management (required)
+BUSN 321W: Principles of Management (required) 4

 BUSN 346: Principles of Marketing (required) 4

-FIN 325: Corporate Finance (required) 4
+FIN 325: Corporate Finance (required)

 Select one of t

 BUSN 328: Leadership and Organizational Behavior 4

 BUSN 335: Human Resource Management 4

 BUSN 341: International Management 4

 BUSN 350: Entrepreneurship 4

 BUSN 395,

 396: Selected Topics in Business 4

-BUSN 421: Operations Management
+BUSN 421: Operations Management 4

-Total hours fo or the Minor
+Total hours fo or the Minor .
+28

-COURSE DESCRIPTIONS (BUSN) BUSN 101.
-CONTEMPORARY BUSINESS ISSUES4 (Restricted to first year students.)
-A study of the issues and trends faced by domestic business organizations, including interrelationships of business disciplines, ethics, the opportunities and threats faced by industry, impact of leaders in business, and economic restructuring.
-Fall.
-BUSN 190.
-SPECIAL TOPICS: FIRST YEAR SEMINAR2-4 This course is designed to facilitate the introduction of students to the unique Centenary experience.
-Topics may vary from year to year.
-Course, but not individual topics, may be repeated for credit.
-(Exploration and/or Challenge credit available as approved.
-No more than 4 hours may be used to fulfill Exploration or Challenge requirement.)
-On demand.
-BUSN 223.
-COMMERCIAL LAW4 This course is a survey of commercial law.
+COURSE DESCRIPTIONS (BUSN)

+101. CONTEMPORARY BUSINESS ISSUES

+190. SPECIAL TOPICS: FIRST YEAR SEMINAR

+201. INTRODUCTION TO SPORT MANAGEMENT

+223. COMMERCIAL LAW

+This course is a survey of commercial law.
 Topics include but are not limited to torts, contracts, sales, agency, partnerships, corporations, securities regulation, property, commercial paper, credit transactions, environmental regulation, and other legal implications of conducting business both domestically and internationally.
 Fall and spring.

+270. INTRODUCTION TO DATA ANALYTICS4

+An introductory course to explore the fundamentals of gathering data and learning how to identify data sources, including how to clean, analyze, and share data with the use of visualization tools; discussing standard data mining packages used in real-life workplaces; understanding the different career paths that are available for data analytics, and identifying the many resources available for mastering this profession.
+Spring.

+291-294.
+INDEPENDENT RESEARCH

-BUSN 291-294.
-INDEPENDENT RESEARCH1-4 An opportunity for students to do independent research projects which are jointly selected by the instructor and the student.
+An opportunity for students to do independent research projects which are jointly selected by the instructor and the student.
 A written research report and an oral presentation at the Centenary College Student Research Forum are required.

-BUSN 295, 296.
-SELECTED TOPICS A detailed study of an area of business not normally covered in regular business courses.
+295, 296.
+SELECTED TOPICS

+A detailed study of an area of business not normally covered in regular business courses.
 On demand.

-BUSN 300.
-STUDY ABROAD(CREDIT EVALUATED) Centenary-approved enrollment in business courses pursued abroad, such as participation in the student exchange program with the Aarhus School of Business, Denmark.
-BUSN 301.
-DIVERSITY IN THE WORKPLACE4 An exploration of how stereotypes and prejudices develop and how they affect all employees in the workforce.
+300. STUDY ABROAD(CREDIT EVALUATED)

+Centenary-approved enrollment in business courses pursued abroad, such as participation in the student exchange program with the Aarhus School of Business, Denmark.

+301. DIVERSITY IN THE WORKPLACE4

+An exploration of how stereotypes and prejudices develop and how they affect all employees in the workforce.
 Discussions and assignments will examine how various groups of people are affected by organizational discrimination and how companies can learn to truly value the diversity of their workforce.
+SOCIAL SCIENCES EXPLORATION

+321. PRINCIPLES OF MANAGEMENT

-Fall.
-SOCIAL SCIENCES EXPLORATION BUSN 321W.
-PRINCIPLES OF MANAGEMENT4 A study of the way people interact in the business world.
+A study of the way people interact in the business world.
 Students will examine effective ways of planning for the future of an organization, organizing the resource allocation in a company, leading in a way that motivates and satisfies diverse employees, and controlling the outcomes of employee productivity.
 Subjects of study include essential managerial skills and tasks, the evolution of management thought, strategic planning, decision making, organizational structure, and ethical leadership.

-Fall and spring.
-BUSN 328.
-LEADERSHIP AND ORGANIZATIONAL BEHAVIOR4 A focus on individual, small group, and organizational behavior related to managerial leadership.
+328. LEADERSHIP AND ORGANIZATIONAL BEHAVIOR4

+A focus on individual, small group, and organizational behavior related to managerial leadership.
 Organizational change and the process of aligning people behind a common vision are explored in the context of 21st century organizations and the business environment.
 Non-majors should consult the instructor before enrolling in this course.
-Alternate Fall.
-BUSN 330.
-SPORTS BUSINESS ANALYTICS4 Prerequisite: ECON 204.
-This class will discuss the theory, development, and application of analytics in sports.
-Students will learn about the application of analytics in sports for purposes of in-game strategy, player performance, team management, and sports operations, as well as other topics.
-The course will consist of lectures, and group discussions and culminate with a group project.
-BUSN 335.
-HUMAN RESOURCE MANAGEMENT4 A study of the human resource management (HRM) objective of attracting, retaining, and motivating a productive and satisfied workforce.
-Content emphasis is on the effective use of planning, recruitment, compensation, training and development, and labor relations strategies.
-Alternate spring.
-BUSN 341.
-INTERNATIONAL MANAGEMENT4 A study of contemporary management models and their application to the global business environment.
-This course explores international strategic management and decision theory, in addition to cultural differences in leadership, motivation, communication, and human resource management.
-Alternate spring.